 - Being in a situation in which once is coerced or tempted to abuse heroin

 The above examples are just a few of the reasons why individuals succumb to the abuse of heroin once more.
 In fact, without ample support, a person is at a heightened risk for experiencing more than one relapse following the completion of treatment.
-However, by seeking follow-up treatment, the aforementioned reasons why an individual may relapse can be prepared for and mitigated all together.
+However, by seeking follow-up treatment, the aforementioned reasons why an individual may relapse can be prepared for and mitigated altogether.

 Ongoing support and guidance can make the difference between remaining heroin-free and developing a heroin addiction once more.
 And while there are likely to be moments or periods of time in which an individual may question whether or not remaining free from heroin is possible, adhering to the following suggestions can make living a drug-free life more probable: